 EU rules say that passengers are entitled to receive compensation for problems with air travel.
-If the flight is overbooked or canceled, the passenger is entitled to financial compensation.
+If the flight is overbooked or cancelled, the passenger is entitled to financial compensation.
 Airlines are always obliged to offer assistance.

 Air travellers should be compensated when faced with problems

 The EU has set minimum standards for air passenger rights to compensation and assistance in the event of overbooking, cancellation or long delay of flights.
 The rules apply to all flights, including charter flights and package holidays, starting from an EU airport.
 Both European airlines and airlines from other parts of the world covered.